collinschr/CSC212-Project-Convex-Hull/readme.md

 ## Installation

-We recommend the use of VS Code and Visual Studio for running this program.
+We recommend the use of VS Code and/or Visual Studio for running this program.
 ### Required
 An extension that allows for the use of DOT files.